Tetris Worlds: Arcade mode

+Development

+The game had a marketing budget of $2 million.

 Reception

 The Game Boy Advance and Xbox versions received "mixed" reviews, while the GameCube and PlayStation 2 versions received "generally unfavorable reviews", according to the review aggregation website Metacritic.
 In Japan, where the GBA version was ported and published by Success on April 26, 2002, followed by the Xbox version on November 14, and the GameCube version on December 20, Famitsu gave it a score of one six, one four, and two sixes for a total of 22 out of 40 for the GBA version, and 24 out of 40 for the Xbox version.
 Tetris Worlds' Game Boy Advance version was a runner-up for GameSpot's annual "Worst Game" award among console games, which went to Kabuki Warriors.

 In the PS2, PC, and GBA versions, gameplay contained one major difference from a normal Tetris game.
 In classic Tetris, when a Tetrimino touches the bottom of the screen, it locks in place.
 However, in these versions, Tetriminos do not lock until players make them lock (e.g., by using Hard Drop to lock them immediately), allowing players to rotate and move the pieces indefinitely until they are satisfied.
 Critics said that this made the game too easy (although the countdown clock still runs while the player is using unlimited move and rotate) and GameSpot said that it "broke Tetris".
 However, the GBA version features a hidden version of classic Tetris (titled "Popular" Tetris) that plays without this feature.
 It is accessed by holding the L button and pressing select on the "Marathon" game select menu.
 However, since it is not part of the "Default" presentation, many reviews did not factor in this mode.

 In the GameCube and Xbox versions, the "Easy Spin" feature was made optional.
 However, they still received mostly mixed reviews.

 In the United States, Tetris Worlds' Game Boy Advance version sold 960,000 copies and earned $26 million by August 2006.
 During the period between January 2000 and August 2006, it was the 20th highest-selling game launched for the Game Boy Advance, Nintendo DS or PlayStation Portable in that country.

 By July 2006, the PlayStation 2 version of Tetris Worlds had sold 850,000 copies and earned $18 million in the United States.
 Next Generation ranked it as the 71st highest-selling game launched for the PlayStation 2, Xbox or GameCube between January 2000 and July 2006 in that country.